pushkin-consortium/pushkin/docs-gitbook/getting-started/deploying-to-aws/configure-aws-and-ecs-clis.md

 ![](../../.gitbook/assets/aws_17.gif)

-Run `aws configure`, pasting your Access Key ID and Secret Access key as needed.
+Run `aws configure --profile myprofile` (where you substitute `myprofile` with a name of your choosing; this is just in case you want to have multiple logins, which you probably will), pasting your Access Key ID and Secret Access key as needed.

 **Note**: When configuring AWS, be sure to specify `us-east-1` as your default region name and `json` as your default output format.